Skip to main content

 Documentation layout

-The Data Center documentation is split into five logical pages:
+The Data Center documentation is organized as follows:

 • Overview (this page): global view of the cluster and doc set.